+The assignment will reflect the change in ownership of the upland property from the current Lessor to the Applicant and will require the new upland owner to comply with all the existing lease conditions.
 The Applicant is qualified to hold the lease, and staff has not discovered any information that would provide a basis for withholding the assignment.
 Thus, staff believes that assigning the lease is in the state's best interest to ensure that a capable lessee is committed to managing the improvements and fulfilling the lease obligations.
 The proposed assignment does not alienate the State's fee simple interest or permanently impair public rights.